gokseloz/JavaScript30/10 - Hold Shift and Check Checkboxes Add main page/README.md

-## Hold Shift and Check Checkboxes Add main page
+## Hold Shift and Check Checkboxes
 - Selecting multiple checkboxes by pressing the Shift key

 ## Why did I work on this project?